jltovar/sage_decoy-free/README.md

 $$
 -	3. Ensemble hijack protection

-If LO produces a p-value more than 100× smaller than both Moments and MLE, it is capped to the best of those two before HMP combination.
+Soft ensemble hijack protection is applied only when the Lower-Order model is operating in a saturated regime (extreme multiplicity clipping or slope capping) **and** produces a p-value more than 1000× smaller than both Moments and MLE.

+In this case, the LO p-value is replaced by the best of the conservative models before HMP combination.

+Otherwise, LO is allowed to dominate the ensemble when it provides stable tail evidence.

 **Result**:
 The Lower-Order model now remains: